NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ## Testing

 ### Fixed Bugs

+### Issue 1 (ID 2f88738)
-* **Issue 1 (ID 2f88738):** Bookings were successfully being created but not attached to the user creating them.
+Bookings were successfully being created but not attached to the user creating them.
 This meant that any logged in user was able to see all the bookings created.

+### - Fix (ID 7bebcc1)
-  * **Fix (ID 7bebcc1):** This was fixed by adding a filter to the query fetching the current bookings.
+This was fixed by adding a filter to the query fetching the current bookings.
 The filter only returned bookings where the user on the bookings was the same as the user currently logged in.
 This was tested with two individual test accounts to ensure it worked as it should be.

+---

+### Issue 2 (ID 6ad7f00)
-* **Issue 2 (ID 6ad7f00):**  The booking form `phone` field allowed for non-digit characters to pass through as valid.
+The booking form `phone` field allowed for non-digit characters to pass through as valid.
 The same `phone` field was validated correctly within the admin panel using the regex in place.

+### - Fix (ID 2c4527c)
-* **Fix (ID 2c4527c):** This was fixed by adding a custom validation on the form field to raise an error if the entered data did not consist of all digits.
+This was fixed by adding a custom validation on the form field to raise an error if the entered data did not consist of all digits.
 The validation error displayed using the Django message network.

+---

 This was further refined **(ID 13ea71e)** with the installation of crispy forms.
 After testing, the validation was being returned correctly and displayed in line with the other form validation.
 This was tested further over the next few commits and the custom validation removed as it was no longer needed.

-* **Issue 3 (ID 13ea71e):**
+### Issue 3 (ID 13ea71e)
 **_Note_**: This bug was found after the commit.

 If the fields other than the date and time were being updated, the booking was noted as a duplicate and alerting the user as such.
 For example, if the booking required the addition of people with a special request of "surprise meal"  on the same date and time slot, the booking was not being updated.

+### - Fix (ID c2e3c54)
-* **Fix (ID c2e3c54):** This was fixed by refactoring the update booking function introducing a booking changed check:
+This was fixed by refactoring the update booking function introducing a booking changed check:
 1. Check if the form is valid.
 2.  store the forms date and time slot.
 3. if posted form date and time different from the current booking date and time slot:
     - check the availability as done previously.
     - save if available.
 4. If the date and time remains unchanged, save the form with any other changes.

+---

+### Issue 4 (ID 75c9f56)
+On certain resolutions the background on the menu page was scaling when the menu accordion was expanded and returning to its normal size once the accordian was closed.

+**_Note_**: This bug was found after the commit.
+### Fix (ID a15c09a)
+This was fixed by applying the `background-attachment: fixed` to menu background in CSS.
+It was tested locally and once deployed with no further issues seen.

+---

+### Issue 5 (ID 75c9f56)
+Any logged in user can edit/delete another user's bookings directly via URL access without authentication resulting in a access/security issue.

+  **_Note_**: This bug was found after the commit.

+  - Reproduced by:
+    - Logging in as User A
+    - Creating a valid booking - booking confirmed.
+    - Logging in as User B and navigating to:
+    - https://sultans-restaurant-eaffca2215ff.herokuapp.com/book/update_booking/199/ - the 199 would change to the number of the booking created by User A

+  - On navigating to the above, User B is able to see User A's booking information.
+  - Possible sensitive information can be viewed, updated or deleted without the original author's knowledge.

+  - **Please note:** This issue affects the deletion of bookings in the same way.
+The URL section update_booking would change to delete_booking, the remainder of URL would remain the same.

+### Fix(ID 0ef9b09)

+This was was fixed by adding in the follow additional access control check with the `book views.py`.

+Within the `update_booking` function, a check is done to see if the logged in user is the same as the user who created the booking or is an admin.
+If not, a forbidden notification is shown to the user and a redirection to the booking page takes place.

+Within the `delete_booking` function, if the logged in user is the same as the one who created the booking, they are able to delete their own booking.
+If an admin tries to delete, they are prompted to do this via the admin panel.

+---

 [Back to Contents.](#table-of-contents)